Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: Datasets and Measures

 \subsubsection{The political leaning of publishers.}

-We use an external media bias dataset from \textit{allsides}\footnote{https://www.allsides.com/}, which assesses the political leaning of $473$ news publishers on a five-point scale, ranging from extreme- and moderate-left to center to moderate- and extreme-right.
-Note that these media bias ratings represent the average viewpoint of individuals across the political spectrum rather than the perspective of any single individual or group~\cite{park2021digital, newman2021reuters}.
+We use an external media bias dataset from \textit{allsides}\footnote{https://www.allsides.com}, which assesses the political leaning of $473$ news publishers on a five-point scale, ranging from extreme- and moderate-left to center to moderate- and extreme-right.
+These media bias ratings represent the average viewpoint of individuals across the political spectrum rather than the perspective of any single individual or group~\cite{park2021digital, newman2021reuters}.
 We consolidate the extreme- and moderate-left categories into a single `left' class and merge the extreme- and moderate-right categories into a `right' class.
 This results in three political leaning classes: left, center, and right.
+Later, we also examine articles from publishers belonging to the `extreme-right' range by \textit{allsides}.